Journalism at W&L About the Department

 The Donald W. Reynolds Foundation gave the University a $1.5 million endowment in 1999 to create a program in reporting on business and economics and to establish a chair in business journalism.

-Students in the Business Journalism sequence take specialized courses in the department and at least seven courses in the Williams School of Commerce, Economics and Politics.
+Students in the Business Journalism sequence take specialized courses in the department and at least six courses in the Williams School of Commerce, Economics and Politics.

 An International Perspective